Inspired from Android A/B system updates mechanism.

 Preface

-This guide is distro irrelevant, could work on any distros.
+This guide is distro independent, could work on any distros.

 Background